Social insurance for occupational risks in France

 To be considered occupational in nature and lead to compensation, a disease must:

-- appear on one of the occupational disease tables.
+- appear on one of the occupational disease tables (French database).
 These tables are created and updated by decree to reflect changes in techniques and progress in medical knowledge.

 Any condition which meets the medical, occupational and administrative conditions stated in the tables is systematically “presumed” to be occupational in nature, without an obligation to provide proof.